 - Is security a problem if I use a public workstation?

-Interlibrary Loan (ILL) is a free service offered to Texas A&M- Corpus Christi faculty, staff, and students.
-Since no library can possibly acquire all works published, the purpose of ILL is to obtain from other libraries materials needed locally.
-The conditions of this service are set by the Interlibrary Loan Code of the American Library Association and by the policies of individual lending libraries.
+Interlibrary Loan (ILL) is a free service offered to Texas A&M University - Corpus Christi faculty, staff, and students to provide materials which the Mary and Jeff Bell Library cannot acquire for its own collection.
+Materials from the collections of other libraries can be requested and provided for TAMUCC patrons, according to the Interlibrary Loan Code of the American Library Association and the policies of individual lending libraries.

-The following materials can be requested through ILL:
+The following types of materials can be requested:

-The Copyright Act requires that during one calendar year only 5 articles from any one journal and only one article from a single issue journal be provided to a requesting library without payment of copyright royalty fees.
-Requests for articles, which would require payment of copyright fees by the library, are considered on a case by case basis.
-If you can not request any additional articles because of copyright limitations, please contact the Associate Director for Public Services so other options can be explored.
+The Copyright Act requires that during one calendar year only 5 articles from any one journal and only one article from a single journal issue be provided to a requesting library without payment of copyright royalty fees.
+Requests for articles that would require payment of copyright fees by the library are considered on a case by case basis; while these requests are usually filled, budgetary restrictions could result in the cancellation of some requests.
+If you are told that you cannot request any additional articles from a journal because of copyright limitations, please contact the Access Services Supervisor, Robert Rios, 361-825-2341, so other options can be explored.

 Articles usually arrive in 2 to 3 working days and books may take 5 working days or more.
 Articles from libraries within the Coastal Bend Health Information Network, a network of hospital libraries, can be obtained within 24 hours.
 It is important that requests are submitted well in advance of the date they are needed.
 Patrons can check the status of their request by logging into ILLiad and clicking the button for "View/Modify Outstanding Requests", then click the "View/Edit" button on the left side of the request.
 This will provide detailed information on the status of the request.
 Patrons must pick up electronically delivered items from the library's server in 15 days or the request will need to be resubmitted.